UCDC Law Program

 Students apply to the Program in the semester prior to their externships, subject to the academic rules cited below.
 The Program works with each student to identify quality placements in their preferred practice area.
 The Program will also connect prospective and current UCDC law students with alumni of the Program as well as with alumni of the participating schools who have made their careers in Washington.
 The Program Director visits each participating law school every term, and is available for individual consultations with students.

-Please access the application with the link here
+Please access the application with the link for full time UCDC placements here

 A listing of updated application deadlines can be found if you click here